-Compound annual growth rate in new accounts 10% Discount rate 11.8%
+Compound annual growth rate in new accounts 30.2% (2022: 10%)

+Discount rate 28.1% (2022: 11.8%)

-The annual growth rate of new accounts are based on management's experience and expectations relevant to the CGU, based on past practices and expectations of future changes in the market, and are derived from the most recent financial budgets and forecasts that have been prepared by management.
-The discount rates are based on the weighted average cost of capital.
+The annual growth rate of new accounts are based on management's experience and expectations relevant to the CGU; based on past practices and expectations of future changes in the market, and are derived from the most recent financial budgets and forecasts that have been prepared by management.
+The discount rates in 2023 are based on the cost of equity (2022: weighted average cost of capital).